 The derived iso-metallicity lines are on the main survey calibration scale for the \CaHK photometry, but the Sgr-PIGS photometry is on a different scale, offset by a constant.
 To determine the offset we used the available Sgr spectroscopy from APOGEE and the PIGS/AAT data, which is shown and colour-coded by metallicity in the bottom panel of Figure~\ref{CCD_lines}.
 We compute the offset between a given iso-metallicity line and the stars in the Sgr spectroscopic sample falling in the same metallicity range.
 We used Sgr stars with $-1.6 < \feh < -1.4$, $-1.9 < \feh < -1.7$, and $-2.1 < \feh < -1.9$, and computed the difference between these stars and the iso-metallicity lines at $\feh = -1.5, -1.8$ and $-2.0$, respectively, finding an average shift of 0.52 mag.
 In the bottom panel of Figure~\ref{CCD_lines}, the same iso-metallicity lines from the upper panel (plus one at $\feh = -1.3 $ represented by the thicker yellow line) are shown, now shifted with the offset derived above to match the Sgr colour-colour space.
 They are colour-coded by the corresponding spectroscopic metallicity.

 We found that the shift between the Sgr spectroscopic metallicities and the iso-metallicity lines derived from the training sample depends on the exact metallicity range that is used.
-We hypothesize that this is connected to a significant difference in the [$\alpha$/Fe] abundances between MW stars and Sgr stars \citep{2017ApJ...845..162H}.
+We hypothesize that this is connected to a significant difference in the [$\alpha$/Fe] abundances between MW stars and Sgr stars.
 In the training sample from the main \Pristine survey, the reddest part of the colour-colour diagram (with $ \bprp \gtrsim 1.5$) splits into two sequences for giants when colour-coded by [$\alpha$/Fe] from APOGEE.
 Their alpha abundances are representative of thin and thick disc stars.
 The Sgr [$\alpha$/Fe] is significantly lower than both of those \citep{2017ApJ...845..162H}.
 Some discussion on this can be found in the Appendix.
 For this reason, we will not be determining individual photometric metallicities for each star in this paper, because it is not clear exactly what scale they would be on.
 The choice of cuts performed employing these iso-metallicity lines is extensively discussed in further sections, and we show that our main interpretations do not depend on the details.